 The Agricultural Preserves Program is funded by a \$5.00 fee collected by metropolitan area Counties on mortgage registrations and deed transfers (MRDT).
-Of the fee revenue, the Counties retain half in a county conservation fund and forward the remaining half split equally among both the Minnesota Conservation Fund and to the State general fund.
-The county conservation fund revenue supplements the property tax credit that the Program provides to participating landowners.
+The Counties retain half of the fee revenue in a county conservation fund and the remaining half is split equally between the Minnesota Conservation Fund and the State general fund.
+The county conservation fund revenue offsets the property tax credit that the Program provides to participating landowners.